EVENT UPDATE (August 17, 2021): Vaccination or negative COVID test required for attendance

 Our Safely Connecting Initiative

 We will continue to evolve as health guidelines and your needs change, ensuring the safest and most comfortable experience for everyone joining us at the event.
-With your help this year, SPI, ESI, and North America Smart Energy Week will continue to be the place that provides community, support, and answers for our industry.
+With your help this year, SPI, ESI, and Smart Energy Week will continue to be the place that provides community, support, and answers for our industry.

-MORE SPACE, FEW TOUCHPOINTS
+MORE SPACE, FEWER TOUCHPOINTS

 Exhibitor Guidelines.
 Exhibitors will receive additional guidelines, which include a limit on the allowable number of booth personnel at the same time.
 Companies will also be encouraged to explore adding plexiglass shields to counters or meeting tables and other social distancing measures.
 In place of high-touch items, such as giveaways, we also encourage taking advantage of digital opportunities to distribute collateral.